jfspps/howtos/JakartaEETheJPA/JavaPersistenceQueryLanguage.md

   }
 ```

 Note here that the query is made from the point of view of SomeClass, not CustomObject.
-It is also possible to extract multiple fields from a custom entity by separating the reqeusted fields with commas.
+It is also possible to extract multiple fields from a custom entity by separating the requested fields with commas.
 For example, ```@NamedQuery(name = SomeClass.GET_OBJ_name, query = "select d.customObject.name, d.customObject.date from SomeClass d")```.
-The return type in this case is ```Collection<Object[]>```, where each field (of the same type) is stored in its own Collection element.
+The return type in this case is ```Collection<Object[]>```, here each field (of the same type) is stored in its own Collection element.
 This also introduces _dynamic queries_ which, in contrast to named queries, are not initially identified by a name.
 They can be called by function.
 The entity manager call would be:

 ```java
   public Collection<Object[]> getMixedFields() {